 The marketplace also works with sellers and brands to build a following, in order to increase their sales and brand value.
 To taste success in the social sphere of ecommerce, one must have a good script first, which is certainly hard to find.
 If finding a social ecommerce script is difficult for you, the following feature analysis will definitely help:

 The business model of such a marketplace revolves around crowdsourcing and connecting buyers with sellers.
 The platform recommends relevant items to users as per their preferences.
 Collective social behavior and social signals are also a crucial part of such marketplaces.
 Hence, it would not be wrong to call it a product discovery and recommendation engine.

-The buyers choose a product and make a payment, which is kept in an escrow account until the seller delivers the product to buyer.
+The buyers choose a product and make a payment, which is kept in an escrow account until the seller delivers the product to the buyer.
 After confirmation of the product delivery, the payment is released to the seller.
 The platform keeps a service charge on each transaction.
 Additionally, the platform can also charge merchants joining fees or a subscription plan to make more revenue.
 Other revenue streams include on page advertisements, as well as a featured listing.

 Some of the most popular marketplaces working on such a business model are Fancy, which has raised $124.4 million, Wanelo ($14 million), Polywore ($22 million) and NUJI ($2 million).
 Now that we have a thorough understanding of the competitors, business and revenue model of such a marketplace let us take a look at the website features necessary to build a robust marketplace.